timosalm/ai-recipe-finder/README.md

 Open [http://localhost:8080](http://localhost:8080) in your browser.
 Enter the ingredients (e.g. "Cheese") you want to find a recipe for in the form and press the "find" button.

-## Function Calling
+## Tool Calling
-By checking the "Prefer available ingredients" checkbox, [Function Calling](https://docs.spring.io/spring-ai/reference/1.0/concepts.html#_function_calling) will be enabled.
+By checking the "Prefer available ingredients" checkbox, Tool Calling will be enabled.
 As the functionality the API call to check the available ingredients in the fridge are not yet implemented, they can be configured via the
 `app.available-ingredients-in-fridge` property in [application.yaml](src/main/resources/application.yaml).